jrtechs/NodeJSBlog/blogContent/posts/programming/cs-theory-exam-2-review.md

 ## Prove DFA is minimal

-For these types of problems you simply construct a table and show that each state is pairwise distinguishable.
+For these types of problems you construct a table and show that each state is pairwise distinguishable.
 To show pairwise distinguishably you have to show that there exists a string where if appended to one element makes it accepted by the language but pushes the other string out of the language.